Integrative Exercise, a.k.a. "Comps"

 The list of reference sources on the last page of this guide will help you fill in the gaps.

 - Work in groups when possible

 - Make up a study schedule so you have time to review all the material

 - See list of general reference sources below

 II.
 The second half of the exercise focuses on areas 2, 3 and 4, while giving you an opportunity to investigate in depth a topic of interest to you.
-Your task is to formulate a research topic, compile and bibliography, and do one of the following:
+This may take the form of an individual research project, or a group research-and-translation project.
+If you choose an individual topic, you will need to do one of the following:

 A. Take a 6-hour written exam on your topic at the end of the eighth week of the term.